zma/vim-config/README.md

     vim +PluginInstall

-You will need to install `ruby` needed by LustyJuggler.

 ### Additional configurations

 YouCompleteMe needs pre compilation.
 Make sure you have `python-devel g++` and other needed packages installed.
 You need to install Go 1.11+ (one tutorial for Ubuntu 18.04 - https://www.systutorials.com/how-to-install-go-1-13-x-on-ubuntu-18-04/ ).

 Then, build YouCompleteMe by